ATP roundup: No. 2 seed Andrey Rublev falls in Rotterdam quarters

 Coria served three aces without a double fault and converted five of nine break-point chances against Baez.
 His semifinal foe will be countryman and wild card Facundo Diaz Acosta, who beat Serbia's Dusan Lajovic 6-4, 6-3.

-The other two quarterfinal matches Friday evening will see No. 1 seed Carlos Alcaraz of Spain face Italian qualifier Andrea Vavassori, and No. 3 seed Nicolas Jarry of Chile tangle with No. 6 seed Tomas Martin Etcheverry of Argentina.
+The other semifinal will see No. 1 seed Carlos Alcaraz of Spain face No. 3 seed Nicolas Jarry of Chile.
+Alcaraz got past Italian qualifier Andrea Vavassori 7-6 (1), 6-1, while Jarry advanced after No. 6 seed Tomas Martin Etcheverry of Argentina retired with the score at one set apiece.

 Delray Beach Open